Team3128/team3128.github.io/members/important-dates.md

 ## Leadership Meetings

 Every week, the leadership team holds a meeting where they discuss the happenings of the team and any logistics, events, and changes necessary.
-Currently Leadership meetings are held on Thursday evenings at 7:00 or 8:00 PM.
+Currently Leadership meetings are held on Wednesday evenings at 7:30 PM.

 Leadership meetings are open to all members of the team.

-Meetings will alternate between in-person (workshop) and online (via google meet).
+Meetings are online (via google meet).
 Please check the Team [calendar](http://team3128.org/members/calendar) for dates .

 <!--
 **Leadership Tentative Self-Nominations Open:** May 4th, 2021